zacharydwyer/CIS298Assignment4/README.md

 * Portrait Detail layout
 * Landscape Detail layout
 * Fragments for all of the layouts
-* Class to represent a Wine Item
+* Class to represent a Beverage Item
-* ArrayList for the list of Wine Items
+* ArrayList for the list of Beverage Items
 * ListView to display the master view
-* Read in CSV file and create ArrayList of Wine Items from the data in the CSV file
+* Read in CSV file and create ArrayList of Beverage Items from the data in the CSV file
 * Use View Pager to swipe left and right on detail page to go up and down in the list
 * Should look like the screen shots provided
 * Remember Documentation, and README